-The following table sets forth the shares of the Company's Common Stock, par value \$.10 per share (the only class of stock issued and outstanding), owned beneficially by each person who, as of April 1, 2010, is known by the Company to have owned beneficially more than 5% of the outstanding Common Stock.
+The following table sets forth the shares of the Company's Common Stock, par value \$.10 per share (the only class of stock issued and outstanding), owned beneficially by each person who, as of March 25, 2011, is known by the Company to have owned beneficially more than 5% of the outstanding Common Stock.
 Regarding the shares referenced in footnote (1) below, the beneficial owner has both sole voting power and sole investment power, except for those shares held by his spouse as noted.

-Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Kenneth H. Globus c/o United-Guardian, Inc. 230 Marcus Blvd.
-Hauppauge, NY 11788 1,905,293 (1) 38.5% Dr. Betsee Parker P.O.
-Box 2198 Middleburg, VA 20118 556,339 (2) 11.2% Mario J. Gabelli (3) One Corporate Center Rye, NY 10580 318,126 6.4%
+Name and Address of Beneficial Owner Amount and Nature of Beneficial Ownership Percent of Class Kenneth H. Globus c/o United-Guardian, Inc 230 Marcus Blvd.
+Hauppauge, NY 11788 1,555,293 (1) 33.8% Dr. Betsee Parker P.O.
+Box 2198 Middleburg, VA 20118 556,339 12.1% Mario J. Gabelli One Corporate Center Rye, NY 10580 318,126 (2) 6.9%

-- (1) Includes 919,293 shares held directly and 986,000 shares held beneficially as follows: 760,000 as joint Trustee, as to which he has shared voting and investment power; 154,000 as sole Trustee, as to which he has sole voting and investment power; and 72,000 shares held by his wife. - (2) These shares were formerly owned by her deceased husband, Mr. Irwin Uran.
-Since Mr. Uran's death in June 2007, the Company has been advised by his widow, Dr. Betsee Parker, that she is the beneficial owner of such shares and that she has sole voting and investment power over those shares. - (3) Reported jointly with GGCP, Inc., Teton Advisors, Inc., Gabelli Funds, LLC, GAMCO Asset Management Inc. and GAMCO Investors, Inc. (together with Mario J. Gabelli, the "Reporting Persons").
+- (1) Includes 569,293 shares held directly and 986,000 shares held beneficially as follows: 760,000 as joint Trustee for the Alfred Globus Testamentary Trust, as to which he has shared voting and investment power; 154,000 as sole Trustee for his daughters, as to which he has sole voting and investment power; and 72,000 shares held by his wife. - (2) Based on statements made in filings with the Securities and Exchange Commission by Mario Gabelli, GGCP, Inc., Teton Advisors, Inc., Gabelli Funds, LLC, GAMCO Asset Management Inc. and GAMCO Investors, Inc. Some of the shares of Common Stock beneficially owned by Mr. Gabelli are also beneficially owned by certain of the entities making the filings.
+However, none of such entities reported beneficial ownership of shares constituting more than 5% of the outstanding shares of Common Stock of the Company.